SQL for Drone Data Analysis

 This query counts the number of flights on January 1, 2021.

-This query groups the images by drone_id, counts them, and orders them to find this drone with the most images captured.
+This query groups the images by drone_id, counts them, and orders them to find the drone with the most images captured.

 SELECT AVG(temperature) FROM Sensors;